Dominic Iorfa (footballer, born 1968)

 Dominic Iorfa (or Dominic Jorfa, born 1 October 1968) is a Nigerian former professional footballer who played as a striker.
-He was born in Gboko, Benue State.

 Club career

-Iorfa has played professionally in England, Scotland, Turkey, Ireland and Belgium.
+Iorfa played professionally in England, Scotland, Turkey, Ireland and Belgium.
 Renowned for his electric pace but less than stunning control, he became a cult figure at many of the clubs played for, particularly at Peterborough United where his name is still occasionally shouted during dull periods of matches.

 He signed for Queens Park Rangers in March 1990 for a transfer fee of £145,000 from Royal Antwerp.
 Whilst only playing 8 first team games for Rangers he certainly earned the affection of many of the Rangers fans, despite regularly featuring in recent years in lists of "Worst ever Rangers Players".
 His career at Rangers started brightly with him scoring a hat-trick on his debut for the reserves v Reading on 3 April 1990 in a 3–2 home win.
 A few weeks earlier he had scored another hat-trick in a reserve game on 13 February 1990 whilst on trial with Millwall versus Queens Park Rangers in a 4–3 victory for Millwall.
 This performance influenced Rangers to sign him.
 He made his first team debut coming on as substitute in the last match of the season in the 2–3 home defeat against Wimbledon on 5 May 1990.
 Dominic was lightning fast but he struggled to master the off side rule and eventually faded out of contention at Rangers with his last first team game being away to Tottenham Hotspur in a 2–0 defeat on 14 September 1991.

 On his debut for Aylesbury United he scored 2 goals, wearing his yellow "banana" boots.
 In his next game he was about to enter the field of play as a substitute when he had an altercation with the linesman and was given a red card.
 He never played for Aylesbury again.

 He enjoyed a successful spell in the League of Ireland Premier Division with Waterford United and was adored by the fans, despite missing a penalty on his debut.
 To this day, his yellow Puma boots are still worn by the clubs kitman who received the boots off Iorfa shortly before he left the club.

 Currently he is a member of the board of the NFA and the Chairman of Lobi Stars F.C.